Joe Sims (actor): Career

-In 2012, Sims he won an Offie award for "People's Favourite Male Performance" for his role as alleged Texan killer Lee Fenton in As We Forgive Them at the Arcola Theatre in London.
+Sims received the 2012 Offie for "People's Favourite Male Performance" for his role as alleged Texan killer Lee Fenton in As We Forgive Them at the Arcola Theatre in London.

 Sims has appeared extensively on television and stage and has a real ear for voices and accents performing over 100 different characters for radio including radio drama The Archers, whilst his varied TV appearances include Endeavour, Father Brown, Ultimate Force, Uncle, The Basil Brush Show, children's animation Chuggington and BBC One drama Casualty.

 In 2009, Sims played the role of Sergeant De Graffe in the Indonesian film Merah Putih, as well as its 2010 sequel, Derah Garuda.

 In 2010, Sims appeared as himself in an episode of Don't Tell the Bride (‘The One with the Wurzels’).
 Sims was best man at his brother Tom's wedding, where although his appearance was uncredited, and he was described as a “teacher from London”, eagle-eyed fans of his work recognised him “Sim”mediately.

 In 2013, Sims first appeared as Nigel Carter in ITV's BAFTA winning drama Broadchurch.
 He reprised the role for the programme's second and third series.

 In 2014, Sims voiced Creighton the Wanderer & Magerold of Lanafir in Dark Souls II.
 He also portrayed the murderer of Joanna Yeates, Dutchman Vincent Tabak, in the BAFTA winning ITV docu-drama The Lost Honour of Christopher Jefferies.

 In 2016, Sims played the recurring role of Greff who is the head of the mining community in ITV's Beowulf: Return to the Shieldlands.
 In 2017 he appeared in Fox TV's Houdini & Doyle, Midsomer Murders “Crime and Punishment”, Sci-Fi cult hit Red Dwarf and Series 2 of Stan Lee's Lucky Man.
 In 2018 he played evil Step Father Dean in a 4 part adaptation of Joe All Alone by Joanna Nadin and shot a feature film playing King Duncan in Macbeth.

 Sims was also nominated for Best Supporting Actor at 2017 BBC Audio Drama Awards for his role in BBC Radio 4's drama Lifelines where he played a suicidal boxer.